Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 Automatically adds pitch accent info given the word.

-For the purposes of the card,
-the only purpose that this add-on serves is the following:
+For the purposes of the card, this add-on serves does the following:

-- Adds devoiced and nasal information to the existing reading.
+- Adds devoiced and nasal information to the existing reading, if the data is available.
 - If your Yomichan pitch accent dictionaries did not contain any pitch accent info for the word but the add-on does, then it will use the add-on data.
+    This will likely happen for expressions containing more than one word.

 ### Config Changes